OA and National Planning Integration

 3.2.2 The inter-ministerial task force model

-The task force model offers several governance advantages.
-It provides a visible, high-level forum where ocean accounting outputs are presented to senior officials from multiple agencies, creating a regular occasion for cross-ministerial dialogue about ocean management priorities.
+The task force model provides a visible, high-level forum where ocean accounting outputs are presented to senior officials from multiple agencies, creating a regular occasion for cross-ministerial dialogue about ocean management priorities.
 The formal mandate gives the task force authority to request data from contributing agencies and to direct the compilation programme towards the information needs identified by planning officials.
-The inter-ministerial composition ensures that no single agency dominates the accounting agenda, reducing the risk that accounts are compiled to serve a narrow sectoral interest rather than the broader planning needs of government.
+The inter-ministerial composition ensures that no single agency dominates the accounting agenda.
+Indonesia's inter-ministerial working group on other effective area-based conservation measures (OECMs) illustrates how a task-force arrangement can convene the fisheries, environment, and planning agencies around a shared ocean data agenda; this arrangement is documented in country programme reporting by the Ministry of Marine Affairs and Fisheries (MMAF) and the Ministry of National Development Planning (BAPPENAS)[3:1].

-The 2025 SNA Implementation Strategy recommends that countries establish "appropriate governance mechanisms...to provide oversight" of implementation and suggests that "it may be desirable to establish an Implementation Steering Committee to provide direction and oversight, as well as to ensure coordination across relevant agencies"[5:1].
-This recommendation applies equally to ocean accounting, and countries may choose to incorporate ocean accounting coordination into existing national accounts steering committees rather than creating a separate body.
+The 2025 SNA Implementation Strategy recommends that countries establish "appropriate governance mechanisms...to provide oversight" of implementation and suggests that "it may be desirable to establish an Implementation Steering Committee to provide direction and oversight, as well as to ensure coordination across relevant agencies"[7:1].
+Countries may choose to incorporate ocean accounting coordination into existing national accounts steering committees rather than creating a separate body.

 3.2.3 The MOU model

 The MOU model is well suited to countries where inter-ministerial coordination bodies have limited convening power or where agencies guard their data holdings closely.
 By formalising data-sharing arrangements in bilateral agreements, the MOU model creates enforceable commitments that survive changes in personnel and political leadership.
-Each agency knows precisely what is expected of it, reducing ambiguity about roles and responsibilities.
 The MOU model also allows coordination to develop incrementally: a country can begin with a single MOU between the NSO and the fisheries ministry, demonstrate the value of the resulting accounts, and gradually extend the MOU network to additional agencies.

-The limitation of the MOU model is that it addresses data coordination but does not inherently create a forum for policy discussion.
 MOUs govern the flow of data between agencies, but they do not ensure that the resulting account outputs are presented to planning officials or incorporated into development plan processes.
-Countries relying primarily on the MOU model should supplement it with a mechanism for policy engagement -- for example, a regular briefing to the cabinet or development planning committee at which ocean accounting results are presented and their planning implications discussed.
+Countries relying primarily on the MOU model should supplement it with a mechanism for policy engagement—for example, a regular briefing to the cabinet or development planning committee at which ocean accounting results are presented and their planning implications discussed.
 The operational details of MOU design for data sharing are addressed in TG-4.7 National Data Coordination Architectures.

 3.2.4 The embedded unit model